cdktf/cdktf-provider-google/docs/sqlDatabaseInstance.python.md

 Specifies if the replica is the failover target.

 If the field is set to true the replica will be designated as a failover replica.
 If the master instance fails, the replica instance will be promoted as the new master instance.
+Not supported for Postgres

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.75.1/docs/resources/sql_database_instance#failover_target SqlDatabaseInstance#failover_target}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.76.0/docs/resources/sql_database_instance#failover_target SqlDatabaseInstance#failover_target}

 ---